-The stratigraphy of Test Excavation 40F (TE 40F) (Table 72 and Figure 195) consists of modern fill (Stratum I), a crushed coral pavement (Stratum II), historic fill (Stratum III), a culturally enriched A horizon (Stratum IV), and naturally deposited sediments (Stratum V).
+The stratigraphy of Test Excavation 40F (TE 40F) (Table 72 and Figure 197) consists of modern fill (Stratum I), a crushed coral pavement (Stratum II), historic fill (Stratum III), a culturally enriched A horizon (Stratum IV), and naturally deposited sediments (Stratum V).
 Stratum I (Ia and Ib) consists of imported fill material utilized for construction of the existing asphalt surface.
 Stratum II consists of a crushed coral pavement.
 Stratum III (Strata IIIa and IIIb) consists of imported fill.
-Stratum IV consists of a buried A horizon that developed atop the Jaucas sand and that is enriched with traditional Hawaiian cultural material.
+Stratum IV consists of a buried A horizon that developed atop the Jaucas sand and that is enriched with cultural material.
 Stratum V consists of Jaucas sand (Stratum Va) and marine clay (Stratum Vb) that developed atop the coral shelf (i.e., limestone bedrock).
 The Jaucas sand observed in TE 40F indicates the presence of sand dune (Zone 1) amidst the tidal flats (Zone 2) that defined the area prior to historic land reclamation.
 Excavation of TE 40F ceased at 1.6 m below the existing surface upon encountering limestone bedrock.

-Of note is Stratum II, a crushed coral pavement that has been designated as Feature P and is considered a component of SIHP # -7578.
+Of note is Stratum II, a crushed coral pavement that has been designated as Feature P and as a component of SIHP # -7578.

 Also of interest are Strata IIIa and IIIb, localized fill deposits.
-Artifacts collected from these deposits at another location are dated to the nineteenth century (see Section 5 Results of Laboratory Analysis).
-This fill layer has been designated as a component of SIHP # -7579.
+These fill layers have been designated as components of SIHP # -7579.

-Stratum IV consists of a buried A horizon that developed atop the Jaucas sand (Stratum IVa) and that is enriched with traditional Hawaiian cultural material.
+Stratum IV consists of a buried A horizon that developed atop the Jaucas sand (Stratum IVa) and that is enriched with cultural material.
 The upper boundary of this stratum has been truncated by historic development (i.e., graded and filled over), while the lower boundary remains intact.
 Marine shell midden, charcoal, and fire-cracked rock (basalt) were dispersed within the stratum.
-The fire-cracked rock consisted of semi-porous, angular, thermally altered basalt.
+The fire-cracked rock consisted of semi-porous, angular basalt.
 The cultural material was similar to that documented and collected from this deposit in nearby trenches, so was not collected.
-Stratum IV is considered to be a cultural layer and has been designated as a component of SIHP # -7580.
+Stratum IV is identified as a cultural layer and has been designated as a component of SIHP # - 7580.